kubeedge/kubeedge/docs/proposals/deviceapi-edge-design.md

 * DeviceTwin & Mapper

-Once we can retrive a whloe `Device` from cloud,  we can simplify the implementation on the edge.
+Once we can retrieve a whole `Device` from cloud,  we can simplify the implementation on the edge.
 For now, we have to defive some types(e.g.  [dttype](https://github.com/kubeedge/kubeedge/tree/master/edge/pkg/devicetwin/dttype) and [mapper type](https://github.com/kubeedge/kubeedge/blob/master/mappers/common/configmaptype.go)) on the edge in order to unmarshal/marshal device info.
 Once we can use Device API on the edge, it can be optimized.

+We split this into the following stages:

+* alpha

+Discard struct like `DeviceTwinUpdate`, make device API available both at cloud and edge side.

+* beta

+Discard configmaps store device info, make apps call device API directly.

+* graduated

+Call list/watch to sync device API at cloud and edge side.

 ### Use Cases